 This then leads to the question – where do you begin in your search for a new guitar amp?

-If you have to be conscious of the volume you play at, but you want to dial in a beautiful and slightly overdriven blues tone, then adding a small guitar amp to your set-up could be a brilliant choice.
+So if you have to be conscious of the volume you play at, but you want to dial in a beautiful and slightly overdriven blues tone, then adding a small guitar amp to your setup could be a brilliant choice.

 Large, powerful guitar amps like those used by early blues guitarists have a lot of headroom.
 This means that you can play them loudly and do so with a clean tone.